braintelligencePL/mac-setup/README.md

 # 💻 Mac -> Macbook -> Mackintosh -> { setup }

-(I use that configuration on Ubuntu so most of that works also with Linux)
+(I used that configuration also on Ubuntu at work, so most important things work with Linux)

 <BR>